-Alberta woman 1st adult in Canada to be 'cured' of sickle cell anemia through stem cell transplant
+Alberta woman one of first adults in Canada to be 'cured' of sickle cell anemia through stem cell transplant

 Revée Agyepong of Edmonton underwent the procedure at Calgary cancer centre with donor cells from sister

-An Alberta woman is the first adult in Canada to be cured of sickle cell anemia with the help of a sister's love — and a stem cell transplant.
+An Alberta woman is among the first adults in Canada to be cured of sickle cell anemia with the help of a sister's love — and a stem cell transplant.

 Revée Agyepong, 26, of Edmonton was diagnosed with the disease as a toddler and has never known life without it.

 "I remember as far back as elementary feeling sickle cell complications and not knowing what it was," she said.

 "I thought that everyone would go out for recess and play, then come back with a terrible headache and body pain, couldn't breathe … eventually I realized it was just me."